-At Banner Jones we pride ourselves on providing expert advice on discrimination in the workplace, whether it be sex, race, disability, age, or any other protected characteristic, we deal with all types of discrimination.
+At Banner Jones we pride ourselves on providing expert advice on discrimination in the workplace, whether it be sex, race, disability, age, or any other protected characteristic such as neurodiversity, we deal with all types of discrimination.

 The grounds for workplace discrimination claims increase all the time so we know you need to feel confident that you have someone to turn to for the latest advice when you need it.